marco-schmidt/am/README.md

 asset manager

 ## Status
-As of June 2019, this tool is in an early development stage, to be used only by the very curious.
+As of July 2019, this tool is in an early development stage, to be used only by the very curious.

 ## Purpose
 * Command-line asset manager, managing files, checking their integrity, extracting metadata.
 * Scan one or more directory trees (called volumes) for new, modified and deleted files.
 * Extract metadata using command-line tool [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/).
 * Create SHA-256 hash values and determine changes.
-* Store results in grep-able tsv files.
+* Optionally validate directory structure and file names against a ruleset.
+* Query Wikidata to automatically retrieve semantic information.
+* Store results in an embedded [sqlite](https://www.sqlite.org/fileformat2.html) database.
+In addition to am itself data can thus be accessed using a more convenient database browser.
 * Log runs to files in a log directory.

 ## Prerequisites
 * Version 8 JDK installed and in path.
 Check: ``javac -version``
 * Version control tool git installed and in path.
 Check: ``git --version``
-* Configuration text file ``.am.properties`` (see section Configuration below).
+* Configuration text file ``.am.properties`` in home directory (see section Configuration below).
-* Optional but highly recommended: command-line tool [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) installed and in path.
+* Optional but highly recommended: command-line tool [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) installed and  path to executable defined in configuration file.
 Check: ``exiftool -ver``

 ## Usage
 Clone am: